 Ann Buckingham is a bilingual global business executive with 25-plus years of experience in both branded vertical and licensed businesses.
 She possesses deep expertise in consumer products, licensing, sales, product development, sourcing, marketing and merchandising.
 Skilled at building strong relationships with top business executives, clients and employees, she has hands-on experience with startups, growth, turnaround and restructuring businesses.
 She is a dedicated team leader driven to performance at the highest standard.

 Buckingham currently is SVP of global brand merchandising and product design at Disney Parks, Experiences and Products.
 Her responsibilities include licensing, brand management, category management and product development.
 Prior to her return to the Walt Disney Co., she worked at 20th Century Fox, Dreamworks and Heyman developing and building their brands and consumer products divisions.

 Buckingham holds a bachelor's degree from Marquette University.
 She lives in Westlake Village, California, with her husband, who also is a Marquette graduate, their two children, and dog Snickers.

-Previously, Finger spent 15 years with Korn Ferry with concentration on the global consumer/retail and marketing services industries, while also leading the Global Financial Services Chief Marketing Officer Practice.
+Previously, Finger was a partner at DHR International located at the Chicago global headquarters for two years.
+Before working at DHR Internations, she spent 15 years with Korn Ferry with concentration on the global consumer/retail and marketing services industries, while also leading the Global Financial Services Chief Marketing Officer Practice.
 Earlier in her career, she managed multiple leadership-assessment-related engagements with the Olsten Corp., working in Milwaukee and later New York, primarily serving the global telecommunications industry.
 She also worked for a New York-based startup creative and digital design recruiting firm, Computer Graphic Resources.